miladjavadi/box2kit/README.md

 Logs from the resumed model will be saved as a new version under the specified experiment name.

 ## Timbre Transfer
-Similar to for training, all model type submodules contain a respective ```transfer``` script, which follow the same syntax:
+Similar to for training, all model type submodules contain a respective ```transfer``` script, which follows a common syntax:
 ```bash
 python -m box2kit.<model_type>.transfer checkpoint/path.ckpt input/files --output output/files
 ```
 Input files must be contained in a folder, pointed to by the second positional argument.
 ```--output``` specifies the name of the output file directory.

 For ```match``` models, ```--order``` can be used to specify the order of the match search transfer algorithm.